Understanding the NDIS for young children

 The NDIS will not fund a support if it:

-• Duplicates support funded by a different mechanism through the NDIS
+- Duplicates support funded by a different government system or community service.

 Options for managing the funded supports in your plan